Probing topological relation between high density and low density region of 2MASS with hexagon cells: Introduction

-Different cells have been applied to analyze the topology of galaxy distribution, such as truncated octahedrons (Coxeter 1937; Gott 1967; Gott 1986), Voronoi foams (Icke and Weygaert 1987), dodecahedron cells (Kiang 2004); 2D topological structure of the observed universe has been investigated by variety of methods, such as genus method (Davies \& Coles 1993, Colley 1997, Hoyle \& Vogeley 2001, Hoyle et al 2002), percolation and ?lamentarity (Pandey \& Bharadwaj 2008).
-Colley (1997) found that the 2D genus of the Las Campanas redshift Survey is very close to a Gaussian random field, Hoyle claimed the genus of 2 degree Field Galaxy Redshift Survey team (2DFGRS) and Sloan Digital Sky Survey (SDSS) reveals a smaller number of isolated voids than clusters (Hoyle \& Vogeley 2001, Hoyle et al 2002).
+Different cells have been applied to analyze the galaxy distribution topology such as truncated octahedrons (Coxeter 1937; Gott 1967; Gott et al. 1986), Voronoi foams (Icke \& Van de Weygaert 1987), and dodecahedron cells (Kiang et al.2004).
+The two-dimensional (2D) topological structure of the observed universe has been investigated by a variety of methods such as the genus method (Davis \& Coles 1993; Colley 1997; Hoyle et al. 2002a, 2002b) and the percolation and filamentarity methods (Pandey \& Bharadwaj 2005).
+Colley (1997) found that the 2D genus of the Las Campanas Redshift Survey is very close to a Gaussian random field.
+Hoyle claimed the genus of the 2dF Galaxy Redshift Survey (2DFGRS) and the Sloan Digital Sky Survey (SDSS) revealed a smaller number of isolated voids than clusters (Hoyle et al. 2002a, 2002b).